ivanmanan/jumblexplore/README.md

 * Installation

 ### Needed Installments
-* Registration -- user accounts be inserted into database with passwords hashed
+* Registration -- user accounts must have their passwords hashed
 * Search bar -- auto-complete users to search for and load their locations (use POST requests)
 * Generate paths between each destination sorted by time